 See below for a list of useful articles published since 2016.
 Have you an idea for Brexit article that relates to legal policy, areas of practice or client care?
 Contact our Public Affairs Manager, Cormac Ó Culáin.

-- Separation Anxiety - May 2017: The folly of Brexit may be visited on divorcing couples where there is an interjurisdictional dispute involving Britain – this will not only affect wealthy litigants, but also those who can least afford it.
-Keith Walsh explains.
+- Separation Anxiety - May 2017: The folly of Brexit may be visited on divorcing couples where there is an interjurisdictional dispute involving Britain – this will not only affect wealthy litigants, but also those who can least afford it, writes Keith Walsh.

 - Brextradition - Jan/Feb 2017: Brexit is set to have a significant impact on extradition between Ireland and Britain.
 Ray Briscoe takes a look at how such business could be conducted post-Brexit